 It is good advice, but I am going to do you one better.
 Here is some practical advice for you so that it’s easier for you to actually stay active:

 - Know where you’re going, and get there faster.
 Remember, you don’t want to take a contemplative stroll; you want to get out of the cold faster.
-Walking fast, or any physical activity will increase blood circulation, and will definitely make you feel warmer.
+Walking fast, or any physical activity (like cycling), will increase blood circulation, and will definitely make you feel warmer.

 - If you don’t know where you’re going, and you have to use Google Maps to navigate, then you can download the route indoors, and use it offline.
 Just turn on the navigation, put on your earphones, and listen to what the voice is telling you.
 Google is your friend; don’t be afraid to use it.